rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/no-copy.md

 * Validation happens at the right moment, not after a failed submit
 * The user can explore without being punished

-These patterns are not trends.
-They are established guidelines because they reduce error rates and speed completion. ([Nielsen Norman Group][2])
+These patterns are established guidelines because they reduce error rates and speed completion. ([NN Group][2])

 Instructional copy often disappears when the structure is honest.